 Enhancement opportunities will include Brazilian pepper eradication and determination of which mosquito ditches can be backfilled to historic grade elevations.
-Once the B. pepper is removed, this area has so little coverage of other desirable species, supplemental planting of herbs and shrubs will be necessary.
+Once the B. pepper is removed, supplemental planting of herbs and shrubs will probably be necessary.
 Based on preliminary topography, the grade elevations in this area range from 2.5 to 2.7 feet so examples of anticipated plantings include cordgrass (S. patens, S. bakeri), knotgrass (Paspalum distichum), seashore dropseed (Sporobolus virginus), seaside oxeye (Borrichia frutescens), hairawn muhly (Muhlenbergia capillaries), and salt-grass (Distichlis spicata).
 With the B. pepper eradication, mangrove and other desirable herb species will have the opportunity to recruit from the adjacent salt-marsh habitat.